mdp-toolkit/mdp-docs/sphinx/source/tutorial/ch3_nodesutils.rst

 :api:`mdp.nodes.WhiteningNode`

-    'Whiten' the input data by filtering it through the most significatives of its principal components.
+    "Whiten" the input data by filtering it through the most significatives of its principal components.
 All output signals have zero mean, unit variance and are decorrelated.